Islamic State says France remains top target

 "To teach France, and all nations following its path, that they will remain at the top of Islamic State’s list of targets, and that the smell of death won’t leave their noses as long as they partake in their crusader campaign," said the group.

-French President Francois Hollande said the violence was organised from abroad by Islamic State with internal help.
+French President Francois Hollande said the violence was organized from abroad by Islamic State with internal help.

 "Faced with war, the country must take appropriate action," he said, without saying what that meant.